pkgw/ucastrothesis/README.md

 on overlapping matters, you may have to merge their changes manually using `git`'s conflict resolution framework.

-To learn a bit more about an option, read its tip commit message:
+To learn a bit more about an option, read its commit messages:

-    git show option-microtype
+    git log master..option-microtype

 Finally, if an option *almost* does something you need, but not quite, you can investigate how to implement it yourself by looking at the changes made when